 [2] The subject property is a non-residential condominium unit located in the Piper Creek Business Park of Red Deer County.
-The subject is an interior unit with 1,517 ft and is rectangular in shape.
-It is within Building B at the rear of a two structure, condominium complex that was built in 2016.
+The subject is a corner unit with 1,420 ft2, rectangular in shape that faces Larch Close.
+It is within Building A of a condominium complex that has two structures both built in 2016.
 The development has nine industrial mixed use condominium spaces including the subject.
-The perimeter walls are finished and there is an office and bathroom in this unit.
+There is an office and bathroom in this finished unit.